-Philadelphia's public owned gas utility, Philadelphia Gas Works, is working against clean energy proposals across the city.
-These clean cleaner building standards opposed by the gas utility would not only electrify buildings across the city, but also help lower the city’s carbon footprint.
+Philadelphia's public-owned gas utility, Philadelphia Gas Works, is working against clean energy proposals across the city.
+These clean cleaner building standards opposed by the gas utility would not only electrify buildings across the city but also help lower the city’s carbon footprint.

 President Biden’s pause on leasing federal land to the gas and oil industry has caused them to face the reality of their decline.
-Read about how a drop in prices for renewables, an increase in electric vehicles and development of new technologies is trying to bring an end to the field.
+Read about how a drop in prices for renewables, an increase in electric vehicles, and the development of new technologies is trying to bring an end to the field.

 A troubling story of how oil and gas corporations abused and abandoned the members of the Mandan, Hidasta and Arikara tribes of North Dakota.
 The tribe members were taken advantage of by an industry that depleted their land and robbed them of their resources, and as the situation worsened the response from the federal government has been virtually nonexistent.

 In an effort to become more “sustainable”, gas utilities in California are using cow manure to collect gas.
 In reality, this biogas is not sustainable and has negative impacts on the surrounding communities.
-Read more about the struggles the predominantly hispanic community faces in Tulare County, California thanks to the collection of biogas.
+Read more about the struggles the predominantly Hispanic community faces in Tulare County, California thanks to the collection of biogas.